HomeBrain-ARG/SDCE_PID/README.md

 - To correct the steady-state error, the integral constant must be adjusted.
 Overshoot and oscillations may increase.<br />
 - To reduce overshoot and oscillations, the derivative constant is adjusted.<br />

+## **7) Corrections Notes:** <br />
+### Due to changes in the code I have made the following corrections:<br />
+- I have slightly decreased the derivative constant so that the direction does not oscillate as much.<br />
+- I have slightly increased the integral constant and decreased the derivative constant so that the accelerations are smoother.<br />

 ### [Go To Source Code Directly!!!](https://github.com/HomeBrain-ARG/SDCE_PID/tree/main/01_Source_Code) <br />